Nurse Salary Calculator

 Which state pays nurses the most?

 California consistently offers the highest nursing salaries, with a median annual wage of around $140,330 for Registered Nurses.
 Other high-paying states include Hawaii, Oregon, Washington, and Alaska.
-However, cost of living should be considered when comparing salaries across states.

 What is the salary of a Nurse Anesthetist (CRNA)?